AamuApp/aamu-blog/content/posts/building-with-the-aamu-api-from-tasks-to-docs-and-graphql/index.md

 ---

 <p xmlns="http://www.w3.org/1999/xhtml">Aamu exposes a project API for teams and AI agents that need to create, read, and update real work inside Aamu.
 The API follows the same building blocks people use in the UI: tasks, docs, meetings, forms, files, databases, and database rows through GraphQL.</p><p xmlns="http://www.w3.org/1999/xhtml">The API is described by an OpenAPI document at <code>/.well-known/openapi.json</code>.
 That document is useful both for humans and for AI tools that need to discover available operations.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Authentication and project scope</h2><p xmlns="http://www.w3.org/1999/xhtml">Every API request uses a Team API key in the <code>x-api-key</code> header.
 Project-scoped resources also use <code>x-project-id</code>.
 When an API key has access to multiple projects, the project header disambiguates which project the request should use.</p><pre xmlns="http://www.w3.org/1999/xhtml"><code class="language-plaintext">x-api-key: YOUR_API_KEY
 x-project-id: YOUR_PROJECT_ID</code></pre><p xmlns="http://www.w3.org/1999/xhtml">API keys can be scoped by feature and permission.
-For example, one key can have read-only Docs access, while another can create tasks, upload files, and submit forms in selected projects.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Tasks</h2><p xmlns="http://www.w3.org/1999/xhtml">The Tasks API is useful for turning external events, AI plans, and support workflows into actionable work.</p><h3 xmlns="http://www.w3.org/1999/xhtml">GET: list tasks</h3><pre xmlns="http://www.w3.org/1999/xhtml"><code class="language-plaintext">GET /api/v1/tasks/
+For example, one key can have read-only Docs access, while another can create tasks, upload files, and submit forms in selected projects.</p><h2 xmlns="http://www.w3.org/1999/xhtml">Tasks</h2><p xmlns="http://www.w3.org/1999/xhtml">The Tasks API is useful for turning external events, AI plans, and support workflows into actionable work.
+Task create and update operations use the same internal task helpers as the UI for fields that have side effects, such as status, assigned users, dates, repetition, and reminders.</p><h3 xmlns="http://www.w3.org/1999/xhtml">GET: list tasks</h3><pre xmlns="http://www.w3.org/1999/xhtml"><code class="language-plaintext">GET /api/v1/tasks/
 x-api-key: YOUR_API_KEY
 x-project-id: YOUR_PROJECT_ID</code></pre><p xmlns="http://www.w3.org/1999/xhtml">Example response:</p><pre xmlns="http://www.w3.org/1999/xhtml"><code class="language-plaintext">{
   "tasks": [